Master's Programme in Wind Power Project Management

 • Senior Technical Project Lead

-• Director Wind Operations Technology
+• Director of Wind Operations Technology

 • Business Development Manager